GDQuest/website/content/product/godot/make-pro-2d-games/index.md

 ---

 {{% warning %}}
 This course is not available for sale anymore as it became too outdated.

-If you're an experienced developer, check out our cookbook [Godot Node Essentials](/product/redirect/godot-node-essentials/) instead.
-If you're new to game development, check out [Learn to Code From Zero with Godot](/product/redirect/learn-to-code-from-zero/).
+If you're an experienced developer, check out our cookbook [Advanced Mechanics: Godot 4 Node Essentials](https://school.gdquest.com/products/node_essentials_godot_4) instead.
+If you're new to game development, check out [The Great Godot 4 Starter Kit](https://school.gdquest.com/products/bundle_godot_4_starter_kit).
 {{% /warning %}}

 ## Become a better game developer!